 Bad Afro Records is an independent record label based in Copenhagen, Denmark.
 The label was founded in 1996 with the purpose of releasing rock’n’roll, punk, surf and garage rock from the Scandinavian countries + Finland.
 The first half of our existence the label worked with bands such as The Hellacopters, Turbonegro, The Nomads.
-The Flaming Sideburns, Backyard Babies, Sweatmaster, The Defectors, The Burnouts, Ricochets, Mother Superior, 22 Pistepirkko and Silver as well as many other bands pretty much in the same vein.
+The Flaming Sideburns, Backyard Babies, Sweatmaster, The Defectors, The Burnouts, Ricochets, Mother Superior, Larry & the Lefthanded, The Royal Beat Conspiracy, 22 Pistepirkko and Silver as well as many other bands pretty much in the same vein.

-From 2002 and on the label slowly took a bend towards psychedelic rock and Bad Afro is currently working with artists such as Baby Woodrose, The Setting Son, The Dolly Rocker Movement, Dragontears, On Trial, Serena-Maneesh, Radio Saigon and Telstar Sound Drone.
+From 2002 and on the label slowly took a bend towards psychedelic rock and Bad Afro is currently working with artists such as Baby Woodrose, Spids Nøgenhat, The Setting Son, The Dolly Rocker Movement, Dragontears, On Trial and Telstar Sound Drone.
 We look for good tunes but are not afraid of acid.

 After 13 years of “Pushing Scandinavian Rock to the Man!”, as the original slogan goes, the label took another turn and decided that it was too boring only releasing music from Scandinavia.
 In came the Dolly Rocker Movement from Australia, The Mojomatics from Italy and Cosmonauts (US).

 Bad Afro loves vinyl and all releases are released in this format.
 Which does not mean that we oppose digital music or, well….Bad Afro is connected to iTunes, Amazon, E-music, Klicktrack, TDC PLAY, FNAC, WIMP, Spotify, Napster, Rhapsody, Nokia and many, many other digital shops so if you want the music that way it’s fine by us.
-Hell, we still do CD’s of most of our releases too.
 But vinyl rules!

-About coloured vinyl on Bad Afro: Since 1997 the first print has been on black vinyl, the second print on red vinyl, 3rd print on green vinyl and recently it has been decided that 4th press is on purple vinyl.
-Of cource there has been some fuck ups along the way like the Baby Woodrose LP Money For Soul which has been printed 4 times but still is on black vinyl and probably some others too.
-But general rule is black, red, green and then purple.
+About coloured vinyl on Bad Afro here’s a quick guide to how it works: Since 1997 the first print of 7″s has been on black vinyl, the second print on red vinyl, 3rd print on green, 4th print on purple vinyl, 5th print on blue vinyl and 6th print on white vinyl.
+As I started to do LPs I took the same route but of cource there has been some fuck ups along the way like the Baby Woodrose LP Money For Soul which has been printed at least 4 times but only now has been printed on red vinyl.
+But general rule is black, red, green, purple, blue and white vinyl.
 Future reprints on Bad Afro will have a sticker indicating what colour the vinyl is.
 Pretty nerdy but handy when the LPs are shrinkwrapped.